dysphie/nmrih-store/README.md

 Fork of Store by Zephyrus exclusively for No More Room in Hell.
 Contains bug fixes and new features

 This is a work-in-progress, known issues:
-- Name tags don't unequip properly
-- Players can get random trails assigned to them
+- Players can get random trails assigned to them, allegedly

 ## Requirements
 - Sourcemod 1.11 or higher